-It seems that almost everyone is locked up in their head, resulting in an enormous silence.
-It reminds me of what you often see with psychiatric patients: an obsessive repetition of thought and behavioural patterns.
+It seems that almost everyone is locked up in their head, which results in an enormous silence.
+It reminds me of what you often see with psychiatric patients: an obsessive repetition of thought and behavioral patterns.

 On the other hand I consider the idea of a new emerging human species having to produce a new kind of art very presumptuous.